sokungz01/sortingAlgorithm/README.md

 # Sorting Algorithm Comparison 🕹️
-The experiment depicts a comparative study of five sorting algorithms, aiming to illustrate the behavior of sorting algorithms and serve as a guideline for selecting the most efficient algorithm based on the characteristics of real-world data.
+The experiment depicts a comparative study of five sorting algorithms, aiming to illustrate the behavior of sorting algorithms and serve as a guideline for selecting the most efficient algorithm based on the characteristics of real-world data.

 ## Architecture
 ![Pipeline](https://i.imgur.com/ytGYE7B.png)